loopwerk/loopwerk.io/content/articles/2024-12-03-svelte5-safari12.md

 },
 ```

 This transforms the CSS both in the dev server and in created builds, and gets rid of the `:where` selector.
-And now the site works perfectly fine again in "ancient” Safari 12 and 13.
+And now the site works perfectly fine again in "ancient" Safari 12 and 13.
 Which yes, we still support!